k11n/konstellation/docs/guide/apps.md

 The simplest option is to use [Amazon ECR](https://aws.amazon.com/ecr/).
 When Konstellation sets up the IAM role for the cluster, it included read-only access to your repos on ECR.

-Once your images are pushed to ECR, set the registry field your ECR URL.
+Once your images are pushed to ECR, set the registry field to your ECR URL.
 That's it.

 ## Targets